dwihdyn/lifeskill-be/README.md

 </li>

 <li> (IMPORTANT !!!!!!!!!!!) :
-MAKE SURE you are in the right branch
+MAKE SURE you are in the right branch!
+Type
-`git branch`
+`git branch`.
 if it show "whateverFeatureYouAreBuilding" in green color, you on the right track
 </li>
 </ol>
-if you stuck, let dwi know on slack
+if you stuck, let <strong>dwi</strong> know on slack

 Remember to build one feature at a time! and good luck :)